801labs/website/content/code-of-conduct.md

 draft: false
 ---

-# 801 Labs Code of Conduct
+# 801 Labs Code of Conduct  [ DRAFT - not yet in effect ]

 This document details the policies and procedures of 801 Labs, approved by the Board of Directors on the recorded date.
 This version of the Policies replaces any previously-dated Policies.